 Under socialism, we lose some of the principle driving incentives for productivity.
-If your going to be hit with a tax rate that will bring you down to someone that does not work hard, why would you work hard?
-If you can receive government handouts in place of a grueling 40 hour a week job, why would you pick the job?
+If you’re going to be hit with a tax rate that will bring you down to someone that does not work hard, why would you work hard?
+If you can receive government handouts in place of a grueling 40 hours a week job, why would you pick the job?

 The accountant would be better off either not working, or not working hard/efficiently.
 It doesn’t matter either way if most of their earnings will be going to taxes.
 The incentives aren’t there.

 But there is also another issue at play here.

 While certain incentives are taken away under socialist policy, others take their place.
 Harmful ones.

 One of these harmful ones is the incentive to keep their dependent position.

 If you don’t work hard and get handouts through socialist redistribution policies, you now have an incentive to ensure that these policies aren’t stripped from you.

 Why would anyone try to better themselves if they could keep an easy and low productive lifestyle through taking from those who do work hard to provide for themselves?
 Why would they fight against their own self interest to lose their policy that gives them welfare?